hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 | Header says Synced only after successful cloud activity | Automated coverage present; manual verification pending. |
 | Continuous migration is applied remotely | **Verified.** Listed in both Local and Remote. |

-Remaining manual checks are known verification items and do not block Mobile M0 architecture work.
+Remaining manual checks are known verification items and do not block the current Mobile v1 implementation.
 They must remain visible in Web QA tracking; this MVP checkpoint is not fully QA-complete.

-## 11. Known limitations and deferred features
+## 12. Known limitations and deferred features

-- The continuous MVP queues complete workspace snapshots in localStorage, not normalized per-entity IndexedDB mutations.
+- The continuous Web MVP queues complete workspace snapshots in localStorage, not normalized per-entity IndexedDB mutations; Mobile uses the corresponding owner-scoped AsyncStorage queue.
 - Conflict handling is server-receipt-time last-write-wins; there is no long-offline conflict UI, field merge, or monotonic change cursor.
 - There is no realtime subscription.
 Startup, focus, online retry, and manual refresh trigger convergence.
 - There is no automatic merge of guest data from a second initialized device.
 - Logout does not yet offer a cache keep/remove choice.
 Export, account deletion, backup management, and recovery UI are not implemented.
-- A running session has no explicit cross-device takeover workflow beyond canonical refresh/LWW behavior.
+- A running timer has no realtime cross-device takeover workflow; it remains owned by the device that started it and persisted Session state converges through normal sync.
 - Continuous sync remains feature-gated for controlled rollout.
 Its migration is remotely applied and core task/habit convergence is manually verified; the documented smoke tests remain pending.
-- Guest data, immutable IndexedDB backups, the runtime retry queue, transient planning drafts, local First Move templates, toothbrush image previews, and development-only controls remain device-local by design.
+- Guest data, immutable IndexedDB backups, Web runtime metadata, the Mobile AsyncStorage retry queue, transient planning drafts, local First Move templates, toothbrush image previews, and development-only controls remain device-local by design.
 - Toothbrush photos are transient only; they are never synchronized or stored.
-- RevenueCat, subscription UI/SDKs/webhooks, server AI quota/entitlement enforcement, region allowlisting, production AI access control, and native mobile are not started.
+- RevenueCat, subscription UI/SDKs/webhooks, server AI quota/entitlement enforcement, region allowlisting, production AI access control, Mobile Today/Cat release polish, true-device testing, and store release work remain deferred.
 - Current optional live AI routes are server-side and user-initiated, with mock/manual fallback and no automatic retries, but they are not the designed authenticated paid-AI gateway.
 - The architecture documents describe a more complete B5 conflict/outbox design than the implemented MVP.

-## 12. Mobile architecture constraints
+## 13. Mobile architecture constraints

 - Use the existing Supabase project, normalized schema, RLS, RPC contracts, and Supabase Auth UUID.
 Do not create a parallel identity or database model.
 - Store mobile access/refresh tokens using Keychain/Keystore-backed platform storage.
 Do not copy the web cookie adapter.